couchand/spec/README.md

 A `Specification` is a pattern to describe a minimum set of acceptable criteria for an object.
-It is used for three primary purposes: validation, selection, and making-to- order.
+It is used for three primary purposes: validation, selection, and making-to-order.

 In the context of Apex, this pattern is applied to SObjects.
 In particular, this means: